6RD not working in latest snapshots

 I'll give the /64 prefix a shot and let you know how it goes, I'll also post the correct output of netstat.

-#16 Updated by Captain Haddock almost 6 years ago
+#16 Updated by Captain Haddock about 6 years ago

 Wel, Will.
 It seems as if you misunderstand the configuration options.